We’ve entered a time where marketing and advertising are more beholden to facts than the news or politics.

 As a business marketing a product, authenticity of message and quality of delivery are your greatest allies.
 Solve a real problem, treat people right, and your marketing will all but take care of itself.

 Oxford says post-truth could become one of the defining words of our time.
 Let’s hope they’re wrong.

-Digital media has created a kind of news mania that blurs facts.
-But at the same time it brings a new level of trust and authenticity to marketing and advertising.
+Digital media creates a kind of news mania that blurs facts.
+But at the same time, it brings a new level of trust and authenticity to marketing and advertising.